AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-01-09-invincibility-frames-in-unity-how-to-make-a-player-flash-when-taking-damage.md

 isCanonical: true
 ---

-I learned a lot of neat tricks while working on developing one of my first "real" games, [Embody](https://github.com/cap4053-cheeky-pixels/EmbodyGame), with some classmates.
-So I figured why not share some of those tips to help other game devs?

 In this post, we'll look at how you can make a player flash when they take damage.
 This is the notion of **invincibility frames**, also known as i-frames.
-You'll find this in many retro games, as well as in games like The Binding of Isaac.
+You'll find this in many retro games like The Legend of Zelda, Super Mario, The Binding of Isaac, and others.

 <figure>
     {% include posts/picture.html img="isaac" ext="GIF" alt="Invincibility frames in the Binding of Isaac" shadow=false %}